Denbigh Alliance Multi Academy Trust logo

 We insist that students are present every day that the school is open, recognising that excellent attendance represents a commitment to make the most of learning opportunities, which is central to our core value of engagement.
 Excellent attendance is rewarded and celebrated as we recognise that regular attendance has a positive effect on the motivation and attainment of our students.
 Consistent and punctual attendance are qualities which are highly valued by employers, who want to know that their work force is reliable, and as such they are qualities we seek to develop in our students.

-We expect 100% attendance.
+We expect students to attend school regularly – this means 100% attendance.
 95% attendance during the year means that students have been absent for 10 days.
-This equates to two full school weeks that have been missed.
+This equates to two full school weeks or 50 hours of learning that has been missed.

 Being late to school can have a negative impact on well-being and progress.
 Our lessons start promptly at 8:30am and students should arrive in time to be ready to learn at this time.
 Arriving five minutes late to school every day adds up to over three days absence in a year.